TBNMS Volunteer Program

 - Special Events – Every year Thunder Bay National Marine Sanctuary participates in various community-oriented events in addition to hosting the Maritime Festival on the Fourth of July.
 Volunteers are needed to help make these events successful.

 - Education Assistant – One of the most effective ways the Thunder Bay National Marine Sanctuary protects its maritime heritage resources is by educating the public about the importance of the resources and the laws that protect them.
-Many of the sanctuary’s educational initiatives are geared toward young people – youths in kindergarten thru high school.
+Many of the sanctuary’s educational initiatives are geared toward young people – youths in kindergarten through high school.
 Volunteers are needed to help direct and assist with educational activities planned by the education coordinator.

 - Continuing education and training